• USD

 3

-Sun City's plethora of experiences are all aimed at unadulterated entertainment for guests to South Africa's 'Kingdom of Pleasure.'
-Indulge in the water wonderland of the Valley of the Waves or tee off on a championship golf course.
+Sun City’s experiences aim squarely at entertainment—dive into the Valley of the Waves or tee off on a championship course.

 The Valley of the Waves

-If you have children, you will love this place.
-If you don't, you will say you must go for it without looking too juvenile.
-The Valley of the Waves is an enormous water park with a wave pool that generates 2m high waves, royal baths, super slides, and a lazy river, to name a few.
+If you have children, you will love this place; if you don’t, you may still go all in.
+The Valley of the Waves is an expansive water park with a surf wave pool, royal baths, super slides, and a lazy river.

 Game for golf